OFFIS-mosaik/mosaik/docs/installation.rst

    more complicated, takes longer, recommended for development).
 In both cases, you also need to install *Mercurial*:

    a.
-We use :program:`apt-get` to install NumPy and SciPy (as well as
+We use :program:`apt-get` to install NumPy, SciPy, and h5py (as well as
       Mercurial).
 By default, venvs are isolated from globally installed packages.
 To make them visible, we also have to recreate the venv and set the ``--system-site-packages`` flag:

       .. code-block:: bash

-         $ sudo apt-get install mercurial python3-numpy python3-scipy
+         $ sudo apt-get install mercurial python3-numpy python3-scipy python3-h5py
          $ rm -rf ~/.virtualenvs/mosaik
          $ virtualenv -p /usr/bin/python3 --system-site-packages ~/.virtualenvs/mosaik
          $ source ~/.virtualenvs/mosaik/bin/activate